• Templates & Playbooks

 Your sales pipeline is full of ghosts.
-Prospects who seemed interested have gone silent, leaving you with deals stuck in limbo.
-Instead of sending another weak "just checking in" email, you need a final, decisive move.
+Prospects who seemed interested have gone silent, and weak "just checking in" emails aren't working.
+You need a final, decisive move.
 A sales breakup email is your last attempt to get a response.
-It’s not about being aggressive; it’s a professional way to signal you’re closing their file.
+It works by tapping into loss aversion—the fear of missing out.
+By professionally signaling you’re moving on, you force them to decide.
 This simple act creates urgency and often prompts a reply when all other follow-ups have failed.
-This guide explains the psychology behind why this works and gives you several proven breakup email templates that get replies, so you can get the clarity needed to focus on deals that will actually close.
+This guide gives you several proven breakup email templates to get the clarity you need.

 Key Takeaways